fongandrew/hydeout/meetings.md

 ## Next ISBA Meeting

-With the upcoming [ISBA10 meetings entitled “New Horizons in Biomolecular Archaeology”](https://isba10.ut.ee/), we look forward to offering you an engaging and inspiring conference to exchange experiences and novel ideas.
+With the upcoming [ISBA10 meetings “New Horizons in Biomolecular Archaeology”](https://isba10.ut.ee/), we look forward to offering you an engaging and inspiring conference to exchange experiences and novel ideas.
 After three years of virtual-only meetings due to the COVID-19 pandemic, ISBA10 marks a return to in-person conferences.
 Thus, to provide a productive and engaging environment for scientific exchange and collaboration, and guarantee the best possible experience and synergy we invite you to Tartu, the [City of Good Thoughts](https://tartu.ee/en/city-of-good-thoughts), (Estonia)

 The conference will take place on the **13th to the 16th of September 2023** in Tartu, Estonia.
 Mark your calendars!